kevinsogo/compgen/docs/CONTEST.md

 ## Practice contest

 If you wish to hold a practice round, create another `contest.json` file (say `practice_contest.json`) and perform the same steps above.
 Give it a different contest code.
-You may load it under a different *Profile*.
+(You may load it under a different PC2 *Profile*.)